 This variation shifts the focus of the squat away from the big quad and glute muscles towards the adductors of the inner thigh thus developing a more well rounded athletic profile.
 Stand with your feet wider than shoulder-width apart and your toes pointed at a 45° angle.
 Lower into a squat, then push back up.
 You can use a barbell, dumb bell or kettlebell for this lift.

 Without doubt the split squat is the most transferable of all the squatting movements into sport.
 Most athletic movements require athletes to accelerate, decelerate, cut and change direction off one leg, making this beauty of an exercise a well worth addition to your workout.
 It will give you that extra punch on the road, rugby pitch or squash court.
 Furthermore as this movement breaks the base of support, it challenges the core far more than its two legged cousins the front or back squat.

 Once all the other movements have been mastered, the overhead squat is the final frontier.
 Easily the most challenging variation of all the squatting variations.
 Stabilising the load overhead is extremely difficult for the shoulder complex and the core especially.
 Often used as a screening tool in professional sport, proficiency in the overhead squat demonstrates a high level of stability, mobility and functional strength.
 It is also a major component of one of the most complex Olympic lifts ‘The Snatch’.

-For more information or to book an appointment with one of our specialist physiotherapists in Manchester, Warrington or Liverpool contact us today.
+For more information or to book an appointment with one of our specialist physiotherapists in Manchester, Warrington, Liverpool or Online, us the booking link below.